FREE Shipping on orders over $899

 Strategies to Reduce High Cholesterol

 Quit Smoking: Smoking not only increases LDL levels, but also decreases HDL levels.
-Quitting smoking is one of the best things you can do to improve cardiovascular health.
+Quitting smoking is one of the best things you can do to improve your cardiovascular health.

 [product=garlic-and-omega-cholesterol]

-Auxiliary for high cholesterol and triglycerides
+Helps with high cholesterol and triglycerides

 [/product]